 Whichever you choose, you should be comfortable with the decision.
 You can go either casual, traditional, or formal.
 Now let us get into the details of planning the event.

 All those who participate in any way during your ceremony should be invited.
 Your guest list should include your close family, bridal party, readers & ushers.
 Also consider inviting any out of town guests to your rehearsal.
 They are traveling long distances and may be in town for the weekend.
-Sending them an invitation is a nice thoughtful way of showing your appreciation for their attendance.
+Sending them an invitation is thoughtful & this is just one of the many things that wedding guests love.

-Traditions have changed over time, and now couples are more flexible with the guest list.
-Sometimes they include close friends and family members who are not participating in the ceremony.
+Traditions have changed over time.
+Couples now are more flexible with their guest lists.
+Sometimes they include close friends & family members who are not participating in the ceremony.
 This is up to you & your budget.
 Remember that high guest count causes over budget weddings.

 Most rehearsal dinners are simple and intimate.
-We suggest you choose a theme and add personal touches to your venue.
+We suggest you choose a wedding style that adds personal touches to your venue.
 This is a wedding-related event with less formality.
 You can choose a fun or meaningful theme.
-For example, a taco fiesta, a culture-related theme, barbecue party, or picnic evening.
+For example, a taco fiesta, a culture-related theme, barbecue party or picnic evening.

 Rehearsal dinners are less formal than weddings.
-This gives you more flexible with how you invite your guests.
+This gives you more flexibility with how you invite your guests.
 For example, you can make a digital invitation, send it as an email or even make phone calls.
 Let everyone know about your plans at least four weeks beforehand.
-This way they can plan accordingly and be there ready to practice at your rehearsal dinner.
+This way they can plan accordingly & be there ready to practice at your rehearsal dinner.

 It is ideal to have a schedule for your rehearsal dinner.
 You wan to cover all the important activities, have a great time and most importantly keep it short.
 You have a big day the following morning your guests need to get a good night sleep.
 You will more than likely host your rehearsal dinner the night before the wedding.
 This is tradition but also so everyone remembers what they practiced.

 – Plan who will enter first

 – Let everyone know where they should be